Pulpwood: Alternative uses

 Sugar cane byproducts and bamboo are used in the commercial production of toilet paper.

 Wood pulp has many modern-day uses other than paper-making and the other applications mentioned in the "Softwood Applications," and "Hardwood Applications" sections.
-Their uses can range from hygiene products to innovation medical products.
+Their uses can range from hygiene products to innovative medical products.

-Wood can also be used as raw material for new bio-products, such an environmentally friendly textile manufacturing technologies.
+Wood can also be used as raw material for new bio-products, such as environmentally friendly textile manufacturing technologies.
 There are a few ways pulpwood is being used to develop technologies that consume less energy and fewer chemicals.